okteto/movies-cloudide/README.md

 [![Develop on Okteto](https://okteto.com/develop-okteto.svg)](https://cloud.okteto.com/deploy?repository=https://github.com/pchico83/movies)

-The [Movies App](https://github.com/okteto/movies) is a simple web app composed of: a React frontend, a Node.js api, and a mongodb database.

 When you deploy the Movies App Git repository, Okteto Cloud will run the deploy pipeline defined by the `okteto-pipeline.yml` of the repository.
 In this case, the pipeline deploys the chart of the Movies App with Helm.

-At this point, your application is being deployed.
-It will be ready to go once its components reach the `Running` state.
+Your application will be ready to go once its components reach the `Running` state.

 ![Deploy](images/deploy.png)